 Sean Combs, performing then as Puffy or Puff Daddy, started his own record label—Bad Boy Entertainment—in 1993, a few years after getting fired from his role as vice president of Uptown Records.
 The label kickstarted the careers of huge names in hip hop and R&B, including the Notorious B.I.G., 112, and Craig Mack, according to Billboard.

 Nirvana performs on MTV Unplugged

-The grunge heroes gave a memorable performance of the acoustic versions of their songs on "MTV Unplugged" in 1993.
+Nirvana, the grunge heroes, gave a memorable performance of the acoustic versions of their songs on "MTV Unplugged" in 1993.
 It was one of frontman Kurt Cobain's last televised shows before he died in April 1994.

 Mariah Carey changes Christmas music forever

-The singer released her Christmas song, "All I Want for Christmas Is You," in 1994.
-The critically-acclaimed song has been a long-standing international success and is one of the few modern holiday songs to become a Christmas standard.
+Mariah Carey released her Christmas song, "All I Want for Christmas Is You," in 1994.
+The critically acclaimed song has been a long-standing international success and is one of the few modern holiday songs to become a Christmas standard.

 Selena is killed by her fan club president

 "Wannabe" was released in 1996.
-By the end of that year, the Spice Girls debut single would top the charts in 20 countries.
+By the end of that year, the Spice Girls debut single topped the charts in 20 countries.
 After being released in the United States the following January, it hit #1 on the Billboard Hot 100 for four straight weeks.